 Second of all, the colour red in these poppies doesn’t seem real to me.
 On film, it looks almost fake.
 But it’s real.

 Most of the poppy plants I saw today were full of flowers that hadn’t even bloomed yet.
+(Or maybe they had bloomed and were dried up pods.
+I don’t know poppies.)

 Even though poppies aren’t native to Newfoundland (I don’t think they are), I’ve put them on my Newfoundland Honey Bee Forage list.
 If I see or even hear rumours about a honey bee on a flower, and I’m standing next to that flower with my camera, and I’m in Newfoundland at the time, then I’ll put it on my list.
 This one easily makes the cut.